univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

      - The block list entry expired after this `GeneralizedTime-LDAP-Syntax <ldap-generalized-time_>`_ time stamp.
        When an entry is create this is set to now + the retention time of the corresponding block list.
+This time stamp is set when creating the block list entry.
+It is not updated if the retention time of the block list is updated.

    * - Origin ID
      - The ID of the UDM object that lead to this block list entry.
 The value